Skip to Calculator

 Mistake #3: Blocking Soffit Vents with Insulation

 Soffit vents are the intake side of your ventilation system.
-Without adequate intake, even perfectly installed exhaust vents provide almost no benefit — there's nothing to drive the airflow.
+Without adequate intake, even perfectly installed exhaust vents provide almost no benefit.
+There's nothing to drive the airflow.

 The most common way soffit vents get blocked: a homeowner (or contractor) adds insulation to the attic floor without first installing rafter baffles.
 The blown-in or batt insulation slides over the top plate and covers the soffit vent openings.
 From inside the attic, the soffit vent appears to be there.
 From outside, it appears to be there.
 But the actual NFA is zero because the opening is packed with insulation.